Finding money to pay college bills out of pocket

 Unfortunately, if you withdraw funds from an employer-sponsored retirement plan like a 401(k) or 403(b) and you're under age 59½, you'll pay a 10 percent early withdrawal penalty.
 Keep in mind, too, that all withdrawals will be added to your taxable income for the year.
 Instead of withdrawing funds, another option is to borrow the money, assuming your company's plan allows it (check with your human resources manager).
 By borrowing instead of withdrawing, you avoid taxes and penalties.
 However, most plans require you to pay back the entire loan within five years (you can start to repay right away through a payroll deduction) or immediately if you leave the company.

 In finding spare change for college bills, leave no stone unturned.
 Does your child have any income or assets that could be used?
-What about that vintage lunch box collection collecting dust in your child's closet, or those $100 savings bonds that your child received from Aunt Agnes every year?
-In addition, your child could get a summer job or part-time job during the school year to help pay the bills.
+Earnings from a part-time or summer job?
+What about that vintage lunch box collection collecting dust in your child's closet, or those $100 savings bonds that your child receives from Aunt Agnes every year?
+By contributing even a portion of the cost, your child is likely to feel more invested in his or her education.